ga4gh/data-security/AAI/AAIConnectProfile.md

-5. The user represented by the identity of the access token MUST have agreed to release claims related to the requested scopes as part of generating tokens that can expose GA4GH claims that represent user data or permissions.
+5. The user represented by the identity of the access token MUST have agreed to release claims related to the requested scopes as part of generating tokens that can expose GA4GH Claims that represent user data or permissions.
-    Identity Brokers MUST adhere to
+    Brokers MUST adhere to
     [section 3.1.2.4 of the OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#Consent).

     1. The user represented by a Researcher Identity MUST approve the release